top of page

 In contrast to Scotland, wild camping is largely prohibited in England and Wales unless you have the landowner's permission.
 This means that you can't simply set up camp in most open countryside areas.
 The law is stricter here, as the government has placed an emphasis on landowner rights and conservation.

 However, there are exceptions to this rule.
 One notable area where wild camping is allowed is Dartmoor in Devon.
-Dartmoor National Park has designated areas where wild camping is permitted, offering campers the chance to experience the beauty of the moorlands without violating local regulations.
-This is one of the very few locations in England where wild camping is officially allowed, and it's crucial to stick to these designated areas to avoid legal issues.
+Dartmoor National Park has designated areas where wild camping is permitted, allowing campers to experience the beauty of the moorlands without violating local regulations.
+This is one of the few locations in England where wild camping is officially permitted, and it's crucial to adhere to these designated areas to avoid legal issues.
 See xxx for up-to-date designated areas.

 Is Wild Camping Legal in Northern Ireland?